ecos-wtf/website/_posts/2021-03-10-ecos-isr-vsr.md

 Please note that item 1, 2, 3, and 15 are undocumented.

-TODO: insert reversed ghidra code of these functions.

 An interesting fact is that, due to the way eCos firmwares are compiled and assembled, the location of **__default_interrupt_vsr** and **__default_exception_vsr** is the same for all firmwares based on the Broadcom variant of eCos.

 The following piece of code takes advantage of that fact and gather the VSR information from a live system over a serial connection: